rmt-20-tartu-fox/p2-iproject-client/README.md

 Link 2: https://individual-project-hacktiv8.firebaseapp.com/

-*If this app stopped working on diagnose feature, you need to wait for a month, because [api-medic](https://apimedic.com/) limits API calls, 100 calls / moth for free user.
+*If this app stopped working on diagnose feature, you need to wait for a month, because [api-medic](https://apimedic.com/) limits API calls, 100 calls / month for free user.
 Or, you can change code in the project server [server](https://github.com/Jubel13/p2-iproject-server) to use dummy data from api-medic.*